Gamify-IT/.github/profile/README.md

 # Gamify-IT

 _Gamify-IT_ is a minigame platform for students.
-Students are able to learn content by playing minigames.
+Students can learn content by playing minigames.
-Additionally, they can explore the large overworld and with interact it.
+Additionally, they can explore the large overworld and interact with it.
 A lecturer configures the world and minigames.
-They determine what questions the students are asked in a minigame, what hints to give the students (i.e. when a student talks to an NPC), …
+They determine what questions the students are asked in a minigame, what hints to give the students (i.e., when a student talks to an NPC), …

 ## User Manuals

-For an in depth explanation of each service go to the **[user manuals](https://gamifyit-docs.readthedocs.io/en/latest/user-manuals/index.html)**
+For an in-depth explanation of each service, go to the **[user manuals](https://gamifyit-docs.readthedocs.io/en/latest/user-manuals/index.html)**

 ## Installation Manuals

 To learn how to install everything, visit the **[installation manuals](https://gamifyit-docs.readthedocs.io/en/latest/install-manuals/index.html)**.
-For a template on how to host checkout the [run config](https://github.com/Gamify-IT/run-config).
+For a template on how to host, check out the [run config](https://github.com/Gamify-IT/run-config).

 ## Developer Manuals